Seven Awesome End of the World Movies

 4) The Road Warrior

-We could have gone with Mad Max, but we can probably all agree that The Road Warrior is probably the best film (before Fury Road) in the franchise, unless you’re really fond of Tina Turner’s not at all over the top turn as the villain in Beyond Thunderdome.
+We could have gone with Mad Max, but we can probably all agree that The Road Warrior was the best film (before Fury Road) in the franchise, unless you’re really fond of Tina Turner’s not at all over the top turn as the villain in Beyond Thunderdome.

 The Road Warrior centers on the continuing wasteland adventures of Max as he encounters a group of civilized survivors as they are being attacked by a band of raiders who want their gasoline.
 Because he’s Mad Max and he drives an awesome car, obviously he reluctantly agrees to help them, kicking a plethora of ass along the way.